 Pilot Groups Ask For SFAR Extension

-Aviation groups have jointly asked the FAA to extend the terms of the special regulations (SFAR) that provided extensions for medicals and flight currency, among other things.
-SFAR 118 went…
+• Aviation groups have jointly requested the FAA extend the terms of SFAR 118, which previously provided regulatory relief for pilot medicals and flight currency.

 Aviation groups have jointly asked the FAA to extend the terms of the special regulations (SFAR) that provided extensions for medicals and flight currency, among other things.
 SFAR 118 went into effect on April 30 and extended certain medicals due to expire between the end of March and the end of May until June 30.
 Biennial flight reviews due through the end of June were extended by three months with restrictions, and a grace period for instrument currency was extended through the end of June, again with restrictions.